Glue ear

 (BUPA, UK, 2013)

-For children to hear normally, their middle ear needs to be full of air.
-When there is fluid instead of air, it's harder for the ear drum to vibrate and carry the noise vibrations to the inner ear.
-This makes it harder for your child to hear.
-If both ears contain fluid, your child's hearing can be significantly reduced.
-Young children who have hearing loss for long periods can have problems with their speech and language development.
+For tamariki to hear normally, their middle ear needs to be full of air.
+When there's fluid instead of air, it's harder for the eardrum to vibrate and carry the noise vibrations to the inner ear.
+This makes it harder for tamariki to hear.
+If 1 ear is affected, they can sometimes manage OK, but if both ears are affected, your child's hearing can be significantly reduced.

 Read more about hearing loss in babies and children.